 For the next generation digital commerce experience, we're mapping the world of fashion and connecting 190+ countries to create an inter-connected global fashtech ecosystem to create new connections for global flows and trades.
-It's value extends beyond just the clothes we wear as it relates to the way we live, the way it's made.
-We believe that every country in the world could build a thriving fashion industry for the benefit of their local economies and communities.
+It's value extends beyond just the clothes we wear as it relates to the way we live, the way it's made and consumed.
+We believe that every country in the world could build a thriving fashion industry for the benefit of their economies and communities that interplays with globalization and moves to become a steadfast symbol for humanity.
 We know that everyone in the world must wear clothing, but not everyone identifies with fashion or sees the value in cultivating their unique style.
 We feel that there is immense value in consumers caring about the clothes they wear, where it's made, how it's made and understanding the value of design, the qualities and characteristics that make it special, worth buying or even paying a few dollars more for a more consciously produced garment.
-We think that is a first step to bringing a more circular economy to the fashion industry, by developing the platform and tools for our partners in the fashion industry for a more unified language of emotional durable design that continually refines and cultivates connoisseurs of fashion for every fashion segment and locale around the world.
-The benefits to their life and our world are manifold.
-While our vision is connecting the world through fashion, our aim is to provide a best in class luxury service for our members busy and discerning modern lifestyle.
-This will require ever more niche data services to personalize recommendations which will result in incredible innovations, connectedness across industries, the world and growth.
+We think that is a first step to bringing a more circular economy to the fashion industry, by developing the platform and tools for our partners in the fashion industry for a more unified language of emotional durable design that continually refines and cultivates connoisseurs of luxury and fashion beyond the notions of price, supply and demand, the efficiencies of technological disruptions and the forces of economic growth, to a more multi-dimensional and comprehensive view for a sophisticated consumer that fosters new forms of reciprocity and virtuous cycles of evermore progress.
+The benefits to individuals, society and our world are manifold.
+This will require ever more niche data services to personalize recommendations which will result in incredible innovations, connectedness across industries and the world.
 We look forward to partnering with you to unleash and discover exciting new products, services, experiences, innovations, ideas, businesses and opportunities.

-Before their rise on the global stage, China in the modern world focused on manufacturing for western fashion brands, today talented Chinese fashion designers are now competing on the global market with highly creative brands from all over the world.
-In the process, their success is helping to build a creative class of graphic designers, stylists, retail architects, photographers, art directors, digital creatives and more, creating a ripple effect in adjacent industries.
+As continues their rise on the global stage, China in the modern world focused on manufacturing for western fashion brands, today talented Chinese fashion designers are now competing domestically as they move on to the global market with highly creative brands from all over the world.
+Their success is helping to build a creative class of graphic designers, stylists, retail architects, photographers, art directors, digital creatives and more, creating a ripple effect in adjacent industries.

 From street youth skater photographer to international fashion sensation.
 He stays true to his home of Moscow inspired youth.
 Rubchinskiy never set out to launch a fashion business and his first forays into design, in the summer of 2008, reflected a scrappy, do-it-yourself approach.
 “We started from making t-shirts — very cheap — and we bought Fruit of the Loom sweatshirts and put embroidery on top.
 Very DIY.
 Today, the price of a zip up jacket creation at Dover Street Market, £265.00.